This is the multi-page printable view of this section. Click here to print.

 Creating a Listener in L7 Load Balancer

-| Category | Required | Detailed description |
+| Item | Required | Detailed Description |

 |---|---|---|

-| Load Balancer | Required | Name of the Load Balancer resource where the Listener is created |
+| Load Balancer | Required | Load Balancer resource name where the Listener is created |

-| Listener name | Required | Listener resource name |
+| Listener Name | Required | Listener resource name |

-| Protocol | Required | Select Listener receiving protocol
+| Protocol | Required | Select Listener listening protocol

 |

-| Service Port | Required | Enter Listener receiving port
+| Service Port | Required | Enter Listener listening port

 |